umbrellio/gbot/README.md

 ## Configuration

 Each setting can be set via environment variables.
-Each variable must starts with `GBOT_` prefix.
-Each double underline will be interpreted as nesting, for example:
+Each variable must start with `GBOT_` prefix.
+Double underscore is interpreted as nesting, for example:

 ```sh
 GBOT_GITLAB_TOKEN=token # { "gitlabToken": "token" }